a2k-hanlon/language-8051-assembly/README.md

 This is a package for GitHub's Atom editor.

 This package is unlikely to be updated.
-Feel free to fork and modify according to your needs.
+Feel free to fork and modify according to your needs, or contribute directly to this repo if you have something useful to add!

 Code is **MIT licensed**.